elu-lab/elu-lab.github.io/docs/data/panels.md

 ### preferential conditions
 We are recruiting regardless of major, but we designate preferential conditions for each specific topic for the smooth progress of research topics in the laboratory.
 As of September 2023, the following experiences are preferred for each research topic.
+- AI-Generated Text detection: natural language processing experiences
+- Text-based speech synthesis: experience in signal processing or electrical/electronic engineering majors
 - Generative agents: psychology/sociology majors or experience in Phaser development
-- Produced content detection: natural language processing experiences
-- Text-based speech synthesis: experience in signal processing or electrical/electronic engineering majors
 - Proof of Mathematics: math majors

 ### If you are interested, please fill [the application form](https://forms.gle/u32h6cBpgZNPhLAq6) below.